- Academic Offering

-The Landscape Architecture Master degree at Polytechnic University of Puerto Rico provides a cutting-edge career opportunity.
-PUPR offers two graduate curricula leading to the Master of Landscape Architecture (MLA), both of which require thesis work.
-Persons from all academic backgrounds (Bachelor’s) can join the Master’s degree (first professional) as a career change opportunity.Sign up for more info!
+The Landscape Architecture Master Program at Polytechnic University of Puerto Rico is an accredited professional degree that offers a ground breaking career opportunity.
+PUPR offers a graduate curriculum with a multidisciplinary approach in topics on environmental resources, art, design ecology and technology, that lead to Master of Landscape Architecture (MLA).
+Individuals from all academic backgrounds (Bachelor’s) can join the Master’s degree as a career change opportunity.Sign up for more info!

-The Landscape Architecture Master degree at Polytechnic University of Puerto Rico provides a cutting-edge career opportunity, considered of vanguard in the construction field worldwide.
-PUPR offers two graduate curricula leading to the Master of Landscape Architecture (MLA), which requires thesis work.
-The MLA degree is accredited by the Landscape Architectural Accreditation Board (LAAB).
-Individuals who already hold a Bachelor’s degree in Landscape Architecture (first professional) or Architecture can pursue the post professional Master’s degree.Self Evaluation Report for the Master of Landscape Architecture Degree
+The Landscape Architecture Master degree at Polytechnic University of Puerto Rico provides a cutting-edge career opportunity, which is being considered one of the leading professions in the construction field worldwide.
+PUPR offers a graduate curriculum leading to the Master of Landscape Architecture (MLA), which requires thesis work.
+The MLA degree is accredited by the Landscape Architectural Board (LAAB).
+Individuals who hold an accredited Bachelor’s degree in Architecture or a pre-professional undergraduate degree in Landscape Architecture or Architecture may pursue this Master’s degree with Advanced Placement.

 Our students excel at communicating their intentions and understandings, while applying newly acquired knowledge, and conveying technological skills, verbally and graphically.

 The graduate program intends to develop in the newly formed Landscape Architects, competence in areas of a social, environmental and aesthetic nature.
 We strive to encourage students to gain: an understanding of how individuals and groups respond to and affect their built and un-built environment; an awareness of the principles and theories that deal with environmental context, and the landscape architect’s responsibility with respect to global environmental issues; and, an understanding of ways in which different forms are successful or unsuccessful in satisfying programmatic, technical, accessibility and contextual objectives in a design proposal.